I started as PhD student in the Organic Electronics group in July 2021 and will be working on coarse grained models of OLEDs.

 [abstract]

-Abstract Thin films of molecular materials are commonly employed in organic light-emitting diodes field-effect transistors and solar cells.
+Thin films of molecular materials are commonly employed in organic light-emitting diodes field-effect transistors and solar cells.
 The morphology of these organic films is shown to depend heavily on the processing used during manufacturing such as vapor co-deposition.
 However the prediction of processing-dependent morphologies has until now posed a significant challenge particularly in cases where self-assembly and ordering are involved.
 In this work a method is developed based on coarse-graining that is capable of predicting molecular ordering in vapor-deposited films of organic materials.
 The method is tested on an extensive database of novel and known organic semiconductors.
 A good agreement between the anisotropy of the refractive indices of the simulated and experimental vapor-deposited films suggests that the method is quantitative and can predict the molecular orientations in organic films at an atomistic resolution.
 The methodology can be readily utilized for screening materials for organic light-emitting diodes.

 2023